students listening to lecture

 Online LL.M. in Advocacy - Eligibility and Admission

-To apply, you must submit via LSAC (click link below):
+To apply, you must submit an LSAC application (link below) with the following items:

 • an electronic application;